whria78/skinimagecrawler/README.md

 ## Result (2019-10-10)

-With a single keyword "melanoma", a total of 3034 images are available in 2019-10-10.
+With a single keyword "melanoma", over 5000 images are available in 2019-10-10.
 #### https://github.com/whria78/skinimagecrawler/blob/master/result_20191010.csv

 There are some duplicated images with different resolution.
-Try to use Duplicate Photo Finder (https://www.duplicatephotocleaner.com) or other applications to remove the duplicate images.
+Try to use Duplicate Photo Finder (https://www.duplicatephotocleaner.com) or other algorithm (resize tiny, and convert to binary, and compare the binary) to remove the duplicate images.